 get fresh produce, but you also gain a real feel for our local cycle of

 crops!
-Please visit our CSA
+Please visit

 page on our website for more information.
 During the winter months, we